Overview/Purpose of Awards:

 1. Integrative Grant Writing: (2 awards of $1000 each)

 To support the development and submission of major applications with interdisciplinary dimensions.
 Applicants may be applying for grants to support scholarly or creative work, integrative curriculum development, outreach to the community, or development of university programs.
-Successful applicants will be expected to work with the Office of Research and Sponsored Programs to meet that office's requirements for grant preparation.
+Successful applicants will be expected to work with the Research and Sponsored Programs office to meet that office's requirements for grant preparation.
 Half the funding will be issued upon receipt of the award and half on submission of the grant.

 2. Publishing Integrative Pedagogy: (2 awards of $1000 each)